npinzon1994/budget-breakdown/README.md

 - Removing expenses
 - Editing expenses
 - Calculating and displaying paid vs. unpaid balance
-- Implementing a page system with a maximum of about 10 or 20 expenses per page.
+- Implementing a page system with a maximum of about 10 or 20 expenses per page
 - Support for multiple accounts and account types (i.e. checking, savings, credit, etc.)
+- Support for users and authentication

 <br>